madeleinemjk/snackitude-madeleine-kluth-wd-bstn-capstone/README.md

 Payment functionality - Stripe, PayPal - as MVP will use cash payments, but using a payment platform will allow easier implementation of the “transnacktion” fee.
 User profiles and personalisation e.g. avatar, snack suggestions, saved location radius.
-Report complaints.
+Report complaints. - contact email
-Live chat and option to add delivery directions.
+Live chat and option to add delivery directions. - done with socket.io and embedded maps
 Better authorisation - so details are anonymous until a request is accepted.
 Public transport options.
 Private Route component for paths once logged in.